sapphybara/Theory-Distillation-of-Chapter-3/README.md

 The main paper tex doc is `dissertation/outline.tex`

-Downloading the .zip file from here results in corrupted images, it is far easier
+Downloading the .zip file from here results in corrupted images, it is far easier to download [git bash](https://gitforwindows.org/), but this requires basic knowledge of windows cmd/git bash language (if you're nervous about that, just go to Overleaf listed above).